-Inheritance; philanthropy (Garage Museum of Contemporary Art)
+Investments and real estate; philanthropy (Garage Museum of Contemporary Art)

 She is also a founding board member of the recently opened $475 million New York performance venue, the Shed.
 “The program is experiential, which is something that people are craving these days,” she told Town & Country of the multidisciplinary art center in Hudson Yards.
 Work at the Shed, Zhukova told T&C, allows for a kind of flexibility not shared with the Metropolitan Museum of Art, on whose stately board Zhukova also serves.
 “Just as the Shed building is very nimble, the experience on the board feels a bit more nimble as well,” she said.